 Ingredients and substitutions:

-- Frozen steaks - No matter what cut of steak you have, whether it be frozen filet mignon, frozen ribeye, frozen New York Strip or frozen T bone steaks this method of cooking will work for any of them.
+- Frozen steaks - You can use any frozen cut of steak that you prefer.
 Note that I use grass fed and grass finished steaks.
 If you use grain fed steak you will likely need to modify the cooking times.

 - Cooking oil - I love using either avocado oil or butter but any type of oil will work.
 This helps the steaks turn out extra tender and juicy.

-- Seasonings - I love just salt and pepper but feel free to use your favorite steak seasoning instead.
+- Seasonings - I love just sea salt and ground black pepper but feel free to use your favorite steak seasoning or other seasonings instead.
+Other great options include garlic powder, onion powder or seasoning salt.

 How to cook: